onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 public capability, then this functionality cannot be `access(all)`.
 It needs to use [Entitlements](../language/access-control#entitlements).

-Entitlements are a way for developers to explicitly declare which functions are restricted and to who they are restricted to by adding an entitlement to them.
+Entitlements enable authors to restrict the scope of access at a granular level with the option to group restrictions under similarly name entitlements.
+Owners of resources can then use these entitlements to grant access to the subset of actions enabled by the authorized reference.

 As you can see in our NFT contract, we've added an entitlement:
 ```cadence
 access(all) entitlement Withdraw